top of page

 Take a peek at the historic buildings that make up Ellis County Historical Society!

-The brick church was built in 1921 and houses much of our collections, but is closed currently for renovations.
 The limestone church was originally a Presbyterian church built in 1879 and later partially remodeled to make room for the brick church.
-It currently displays our Sternberg Firearm exhibit and other displays.
+The limestone church gallery space is currently closed for remodeling.

 Both are located on the corner of 7th and Main Street.